SebastJava/Ubuntu-logo/README.md

 > Our values should be evident wherever Ubuntu is encountered, whether online or via traditional marketing material.

 > The Ubuntu logo is striking and clear, and it represents the brand’s core values.

+So I expect a logo that is perfectly well coded and displayed.

 <br>